Peersen/Blinkenlights/README.md

 - reset Pins
 - Screw terminals for Vin and 5v rail of the arduino

+Other projects in this repository help to troubleshoot the main project:
+- a dmx receiver making six Leds blink
+- a softwareSerial receiving arduino that sends received strings to the arduinos USB COM port

 To Start
 - if you use Platform IO: make sure to change " lib_extra_dirs = D:\ArduinoSketches\libraries" in PlatformIO.ini